Sebastienkusz/ANSSI-RECOM/README.md

 Role Name
 =========

-this role resolves the vulnerabilities described in the ANSSI profile
+this role resolves the vulnerabilities described in the ANSSI profile for a RedHat 8.8 VM.

 level: minimal or intermediary